 Whilst waiting for our passports and credit cards to arrive we also travelled to the Galapagos Islands.
 An expensive decision, it is not a budget type of holiday.
 I do recall the boat ride between two of the islands and thinking that we may never come out of this alive.
 Another story to write.

-From Ecuador, our next house sitting assignment was in San Miguel de Allende in Mexico, in fact we had 2 assignments there.
-From there the next house sitting assignments were 6 weeks in Tepoztlan and 2 weeks in Zihuatanejo on the Pacific Ocean.
-Both beautiful destinations that we would never have visited if not for house sitting.
+From Ecuador, our next house-sitting assignment was in San Miguel de Allende in Mexico, in fact, we had 2 assignments there.
+From there the next house-sitting assignments were 6 weeks in Tepoztlan and 2 weeks in Zihuatanejo on the Pacific Ocean.
+Both are beautiful destinations that we would never have visited if not for house-sitting.